buildroot/buildroot/board/freescale/imx6ullevk/readme.txt

 First, configure Buildroot for your i.MX6ULL EVK board:

-In order to to do so there are two supported options:
+In order to do so there are two supported options:

   make freescale_imx6ullevk_defconfig